itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/04_Integrate_JMeter/index.md

 ## Jmeter Integration
 <img src="../../assets/images/jmeter.png" width="100"/>

 Previously we discussed the Load Test Request Attributes.
+Now we will expand on these concepts.

+## Test automation frameworks
+Test automation involves the use of special software (separate from the software being tested) to control the execution of tests and the comparison of actual outcomes with predicted outcomes.
+Test automation can automate some repetitive tasks in a formalized testing process already in place, or perform additional testing that would otherwise be difficult to do manually.
+Test automation is important for continuous delivery and continuous testing.

+## Test with Jmeter

 While executing a load test in Apache JMeter, each simulated HTTP request can be tagged in JMeter with additional HTTP Headers that contain test-transaction